zhgabor/adminer-table-filter/README.md

 ## Dependencies

-1. `localStorage` capable browser
+* `localStorage` capable browser
-2. Adminer theme
+* Adminer theme, where the table list items are floated elements